leapfrogtechnology/sync-db/README.md

 Additionally, you'll need to install the database driver specific to your project.

-For instance - if you're using MS SQL, you can do:
+For instance - if you're using MSSQL, you can do:

 ```
 $ yarn add mssql